cosme12/cheatsheet-maker/README.md

 # cheet-sheet-maker
 Cheet sheet (or quick reference) generator.
 Use it for guides, instructions or study.
+Made in Python

 Work in progress.
 Just learning how to code, don't expect much.